uwe-app/website/site/docs/getting-started/site-settings.md

 {{import "header"}}

 The project settings in `site.toml` configures various information for the project;  this page describes the required settings for a project.
-See the [settings documentation]({{ link "/docs/settings/" }}) for detailed information.
+See the [[docs/reference/settings|settings reference]] for detailed information.

 The minimum required settings for a project are shown below: